HNRS - Honors

 HNRS 310X.
 First Year Research Experience: Introduction to STEM Research (2).

-This course is designed for students selected to participate in the First Year Research Experience (FYRE) in STEM and will prepare students for conducting research in STEM fields and to develop a community of scientists among students.
+Designed for students selected to participate in the First Year Research Experience (FYRE) in STEM and prepares students for conducting research in STEM fields and to develop a community of scientists among students.
 This course is an introduction to scientific research through lectures, discussions and readings about the design of projects, the understanding of the scientific literature, and the ethics of research and publication.
-Each student will be matched with a research mentor and will collaborate with their mentor to identify research questions, methods, and analysis.
-The course will introduce students to quantitative and qualitative methods for conducting meaningful inquiry and research.
-They will gain an overview of research intent and design, methodology and techniques, format and presentation, and data management and analysis informed by commonly used methods in various fields.
-The course will develop each student’s ability to use this knowledge to become effective researchers in STEM fields.
-Prerequisite(s): Special permission from Honors required.
+Each student is matched with a research mentor and collaborates with their mentor to identify research questions, methods and analysis.
+The course introduces students to quantitative and qualitative methods for conducting meaningful inquiry and research.
+They gain an overview of research intent and design, methodology and techniques, format and presentation, and data management and analysis informed by commonly used methods in various fields.
+The course develops each student’s ability to use this knowledge to become effective researchers in STEM fields.
+Prerequisite(s): special permission from Honors required.

 HNRS 351.
 Survey of Leadership (3).